 - Can force dramatic business changes to satisfy the relationship

-- May restrict who you are able to deal with (e.g competitors)
+- May also restrict who you are able to deal with (e.g competitors)

 At some stage you’ll need to make a choice, so it’s worth doing your homework when looking at financing options for small businesses.
 Consider a few options before throwing all of your eggs in one basket – if a financing option seems too complicated or risky it’s worth seeing what else is available for your business.
 If you have further questions around financing your business, it may be worth getting in touch with a business lawyer.